Ladysnake/Effective/README.md

 #### Q: Can you backport this mod to 1.x?
 When will you update to 1.x?

 **A: No**.
 I mod Minecraft as a hobby with very limited time.
 Therefore, I will not backport this mod to older versions of Minecraft, and I will update it to future versions when I feel like it.
+If you want it updated to newer versions, feel free to contribute to the mod and make a pull request, it's appreciated!
+Otherwise, don't come begging.

+#### Q: Can I include this mod in a modpack?**

+**A: Yes** you can.
+Go ahead, don't bother asking.
+Please however provide credit and a link to either the GitHub repository or Modrinth project page.

 ###### Copyright (C) 2023 Ladysnake